 More pi isn’t necessarily better

-While we know pi to more than a trillion places, we really don’t need them.
+Interesting fact: While we know pi to trillions of places, we really don’t need them.
 Scientists can determine the spherical volume of the entire universe using just 39 places past the decimal, according to piday.org.
 NASA’s Jet Propulsion Laboratory only uses pi up to 15 decimal places for its robotic space and earth science missions.
 “For JPL’s highest accuracy calculations, which are for interplanetary navigation, we use 3.141592653589793,” explains engineer Marc Rayman.
 “There are no physically realistic calculations scientists ever perform” that would require more decimal points than that.
-Test your math skills by seeing if you can pass this elementary school math test.

 State lawmakers once tried to round up pi to 3.2

 If we don’t need all those decimal places in pi, wouldn’t it be easier to just call it 3.2?
-In 1897, an Indiana doctor decided that the world should go ahead and use 3.2 for any calculations requiring pi.
+One of the more bizarre facts about pi is that In 1897, an Indiana doctor decided that the world should go ahead and use 3.2 for any calculations requiring pi.
 Dr. Edwin Goodwin proposed a bill in the state legislature.
 He even copyrighted this idea and planned to charge royalty fees for anyone who used it—except for those in the state of Indiana.
 After some debate, the state senate realized that the idea of using a law to change a mathematical constant was a silly one, and the law failed to pass.
-If you think legislating pi is silly, check out the dumbest law in every state—and they’re all for real!

 You can borrow expert memorizers’ techniques